Skip to Content

 Serving Suggestions

-• Freeze Let the dish cool completely, and transfer it to a freezer-safe container.
-Lamb Chettinad freezes for up to 2-3 months.
+• Freeze: Let the dish cool and transfer it to a freezer-safe container.
+Lamb chettinad freezes for 2-3 months.

-• Reheat Warm the leftovers on the stovetop, and prepare your rice and naan.
+• Reheat: Warm the leftovers on the stovetop, and prepare your rice or naan.

 More Curry Recipes: